 The SAIs observed that incorrect recording and monitoring of the general government liabilities are causing problems (arrears) due to non-payment of the local governments' obligations.
-The provisions of the law for the specific country requires the state government to deduct the interest payments from the grants to the local governments as a result the debt of the state have been increasing over the years.
+The provisions of the law for the specific country require the state government to deduct the interest payments from the grants to the local governments resulting from the debt the state has been increasing over the years.